jExbrayat/recognize-handwritten-letters/README.md

 ### Embedding of the letters with UMAP

 Here we reduced the dimension of the dataset from 784 dimensions to 2, with the UMAP algorithm.
+Test

 ![UMAP embedding of the letters](assets/img/umap-embedding-plot.png)